dojo/docs/quickstart/writingWidgets.rst

 for get('foo') is to access Widget.foo), but for something like Editor where it's impractical to constantly keep Editor.value up to date, writing a custom _getValueAttr() accessor makes sense.

-Note in the above example the use of this.set("open", open).
+Note in the above example the use of this._set("open", open).
 This saves the current value of the "open" attribute calling any handlers registered with watch(), to monitor attribute changes.

 Life cycle